sing1ee/code-zero/README.md

 ## Features

 - User authentication (login and registration)
-- Interactive thinking sessions
+- Interactive chat sessions with different AI assistants
-- Visualization of thoughts and ideas
+- Visualization of thoughts and ideas using Mermaid diagrams and SVG cards
 - Dark mode support
 - Responsive design for both desktop and mobile
-- Secure password hashing and JWT-based authentication
+- Secure JWT-based authentication
-- Real-time updates using Supabase (planned)
+- Real-time updates and chat history

 ## Technologies Used